Martin-Ruggeri-Ing/temira-business-manager/README.md

 ### Packaging as jar

-To build the final jar and optimize the temira application for production, run:
+To build the final jar and optimize the temiraBusinessManager application for production, run:

 ```
 ./mvnw -Pprod clean verify